Generalizing the Soffer Bound: Positivity Constraints on Parton Distributions of Spin-3/2 Particles

 In this work, we established the foundational positivity constraints for the leading-twist quark and gluon PDFs of a spin-3/2 hadron, thereby generalizing the well-known Soffer bound from spin-1/2 and spin-1 to the higher-spin regime.
 The derivation is founded in a clear physical principle: the antiparton-hadron forward scattering amplitude $M_{\lambda' i, \lambda j}$ in the tensor space of the parton and hadron spins, and it is expressed in terms of the PDFs and must form a positive definite matrix.

 To achieve this, we first defined the complete set of six independent quark PDFs $ (f^{q}_1,\, g^{q}_1,\, h^{q}_1,\, f^{q}_{1LL},\, g^{q}_{1LLL},\, h^{q}_{1LLT}) $ and five independent gluon PDFs $ (f^{g}_1,\, g^{g}_1,\, f^{g}_{1LL},\, h^{g}_{1TT},\, g^{g}_{1LLL}) $ for a spin-3/2 particle within the light-cone correlation function framework.
 A crucial step is the connection established between these PDFs and the antiparton-hadron forward scattering amplitude $M_{\lambda' i, \lambda j}$.
 Meanwhile, we obtained the definitions of the PDFs from helicity amplitude $\mathcal{A}_{\lambda' i, \lambda j}$, which has the same definition with $M_{\lambda' i, \lambda j}$.
 Positive definiteness of the antiparton-hadron forward scattering amplitude constrains the helicity amplitudes by \(2s + 1+\lceil s \rceil\) inequalities for quark and \(2s + 1+\lfloor s \rfloor\) inequalities for gluon.
 Meanwhile, positive definiteness determines the bounds on the quark and gluon PDFs of the spin-3/2 particle.
+Moreover, we also obtained the quark and gluon constraints between the PDFs and GPDs.
 The derived bounds are essential for the future of high-spin hadron structure studies.
 These inequalities provide the rigorous mathematical boundaries that any physically viable model or extraction of these distributions must obey.

 \paragraph*{Acknowledgments.}

 This work is partly supported by the National Key R\&D Program of China under Grant No. 2023YFA1606703, and by the National Natural Science Foundation of China under Grants Nos.
 12375142, 12575094, 12435007, 12361141819 and 12447121.
 It is also supported by the Gansu Province Postdoctoral Foundation.